skierzko/Anonymous-Survey/README.md

 - User registration and authentication
 - Create and manage surveys
 - Duplicate existing surveys
-- Public or password-protected access for surveys
+- Public or password-protected access for surveys (not yet implemented)
 - Anonymous choice-based surveys
+- Preview of survey responses

 ## Instalation